Sao Khuê Award 2025 honours 198 standout digital solutions, services

-HÀ NỘI — As many as 198 outstanding digital products, services, and solutions were honoured at the Sao Khuê Award 2025 ceremony organised by the Vietnam Software and IT Services Association (VINASA) in Hà Nội on April 19.
+HÀ NỘI — As many as 198 outstanding digital products, services, and solutions were honoured at the Sao Khuê Award 2025 ceremony organised by the Vietnam Software and IT Services Association (VINASA) in Hà Nội late last week.

-Among the winners were five digital transformation solutions for government and public sectors, 19 nominations in the community and citizen category, and 34 nominations in corporate governance.
-Other winners include 11 digital transformation solutions in the economic and industrial category, 29 digital solutions for market and consumption, 26 technology platforms and infrastructure solutions, 11 innovations, 42 new software products and services, and 21 digital service solutions.
+Among the winners were five digital transformation solutions for government and public sectors, 19 nominations in the community and citizen category, 34 nominations in corporate governance, 11 digital transformation solutions in the economic and industrial category, 29 digital solutions for market and consumption, 26 technology platforms and infrastructure solutions, 11 innovations, 42 new software products and services, and 21 digital service solutions.

 From these winners, exceptional nominations in each category were selected for the prestigious 5-star Sao Khuê ranking, recognising products and services that demonstrate outstanding technological superiority, economic efficiency, and social impact.